 She doesn’t shout back, or go silent on you, or run away from you in horror.
 Instead, she sits and stays centred (or tries to).

 She may apologise, if she agrees that she got it wrong.
-Alternatively, she may tell you why she doesn’t agree that she has done something wrong.
+Alternatively, she may explain why she did or said what she did.
 Or she may have a different reaction.
-But the really, really important thing is: she doesn’t collapse, and she doesn’t retaliate.
+But here’s the really, really important thing: She doesn’t collapse, and she doesn’t retaliate.

 This is profoundly healing.
 And it may need to happen time and time again, before it sinks in enough.

 And gradually over time, instead of running away (or lashing out, or whatever your pattern is) you can try out and practise what happens when you do the unthinkable, the assertive, the straightforward and yet somehow agonisingly almost-impossible thing: of responding in a way that feels like a repair is happening.

 So talk with your therapist when she gets something wrong.

 Tell her when you feel misunderstood, hurt, angry, neglected, blaming.